ENJOY THE ROMANIA MUDDY VOLCANOES AND UNIREA SALT MINE IN A FULL DAY TOUR

 Book now this trip and you will start your day with a visit in the largest salt mine in Europe, Unirea salt mine in Slanic Prahova.

 Unirea salt mine in Slanic Prahova is a mix between the hand of man and nature’s wonders.
-It is the largest salt mine in Europe and it was transformed in a sanatorium for the treatment of pulmonary diseases in a saline air, at 210 meters deep.
-It is also open for tourists that just want to see how the salt was extracted and to admire the largest chamber of the saline, with a 55 meters high.
-The access in the Unirea salt mine is made with mini buses since the elevator is broken.
+It is the largest salt mine in Europe and it was transformed into a health center for the treatment of pulmonary diseases in a saline air, at 210 meters deep.
+It is also open for tourists that just want to see how the salt was extracted and to admire the largest chamber of the saline, which is 55 meters high.
+The access to the Unirea salt mine is made with mini buses since the elevator is broken.

 Enjoyed your visit in Unirea salt mine?
 Ask for a custom tour to Turda salt mine, voted coolest underground attraction in the world.